menu

 Coggon is a tiny city located in the state of Iowa.
-With a population of 693 people and just one neighborhood, Coggon is the 381st largest community in Iowa.
-Much of the housing stock in Coggon was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 686 people and just one neighborhood, Coggon is the 381st largest community in Iowa.
+Coggon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Coggon, you'll notice that it is more blue-collar than most other communities in America.
-42.27% of Coggon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Coggon is a blue-collar town, with 42.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coggon is a city of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Coggon who work in management occupations (15.45%), office and administrative support (7.30%), and sales jobs (6.22%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.88% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.